fisherro/colang/spec.md

 ## Construction

-`(new COROUTINE ARGS...)`
+`(new ROUTINE ARGS...)`

-Creates and returns a new instance of the given coroutine with the specified arguments.
+Creates and returns a new instance of the given routine with the specified arguments.
+The routine can be either a named routine or an anonymous routine.
 The arguments are stored with the instance and will be used when the coroutine is first activated.

 If fewer arguments are provided than the coroutine expects, the remaining